Restaurant & Bar

 In 2017, Lagoon wanted to introduce a new food and drink option for their patrons, a beer garden.
 Although having a beer license for many decades, it had never been fully utilized.
 The goal of the project was to find a way to introduce a beer attraction into a pre-existing site that was once an entertainment stage, but was no longer being used.

-Lagoon approached Coel Studio to help them envision what the site could be.
+Lagoon approached Long Weekend (fka Coel Studio) to help them envision what the site could be.
 After entertaining several directions, Lagoon chose to pursue a Bavarian themed beer garden.
 Today, you can enjoy a beer at one of several indoor or outdoor areas, created to make you feel as though you have just stepped into a town square.